NINJOE-1/SYSC3303Project/README.md

 The test is executed by passing in default values and simulates the event.
 Assertions are implemented to ensure the code is correct.

+###
+The SchedulerTest class will test the transitions through 'working' and 'finished' states when events are added, processed, and requests are completed.
+It will ensure the sample data displayed correctly.

+###
+The ElevatorSubsystemTest class will ensure that the initial state of the ElevatorSubsystem is set to CurrentFloorWaiting.
+It will also ensure that the upon processing an event triggered by a Scheduler, the ElevatorSubsystem transitions to the MovingRequest state.

 ## Setup Instructions
 1. Ensure Java is installed on your system